These frequently asked questions explain what a copyright is and what exactly it protects.

-Copyright protects works such as poetry, movies, CD-ROMs, video games, videos, plays, paintings, sheet music, recorded music performances, novels, software code, sculptures, photographs, choreography and architectural designs.
+Copyright protects works such as poetry, movies, streaming audio and video, video games, plays, paintings, sheet music, recorded music performances, novels, software code, sculptures, photographs, choreography, and architectural designs.

 To qualify for copyright protection, a work must be “fixed in a tangible medium of expression.”
 This means that the work must exist in some physical form for at least some period of time, no matter how brief.
 Virtually any form of expression will qualify as a tangible medium, including a computer’s random access memory (RAM), the recording media that capture all radio and television broadcasts, and the scribbled notes on the back of an envelope that contain the basis for an impromptu speech.

 In addition, the work must be original — that is, independently created by the author.
 It doesn’t matter if an author’s creation is similar to existing works, or even if it is arguably lacking in quality, ingenuity or aesthetic merit.
 So long as the author toils without copying from someone else, the results are protected by copyright.